kpratik2015/My-Notes/Angular-4.md

 # Angular 4 from Scratch

+## Why Angular ?

+- Gives our applications clean structure
+- Easier to maintain than vanilla javascript
+- Includes a lot of re-usable code like navigation
+- Makes our applications more testable
+- Using Angular makes life easier

+## Architecture of Angular Apps

+### Front-End

+HTML, CSS, TypeScript, Angular

+HTML Templates, Presentation Logic

+### Back-End

+Data + APIs

+Business Logic

+### HTTP Services/APIs

+Endpoints that are accessible via the HTTP Protocol

+## Setup

 Download [Nodejs](https://nodejs.org/en/download/) which has npm package.

 After installing check in cmd with command: node -v